-England, like other countries, has symbols that are closely associated with the nation and its history and culture.
+England, like all other countries, has symbols that are closely associated with the nation and its history and culture.
 National symbols hold significant cultural and historical importance, representing the identity, values, and aspirations of a nation.

 Photo by Ben Everett on Unsplash